“It does not do to dwell on dreams and forget to live.” J.K. Rowling, Harry Potter and the Sorcerer’s Stone

 “May you live every day of your life.”
 Jonathan Swift

-Introduction: Along the way to the diagnosis of Parkinson’s, you may have to undergo several different kinds of tests to help your physician(s) learn what actually is going on with your physiology and neurological network.
-Remember there is neither a blood test nor a genetic marker evaluation to provide a diagnosis of Parkinson’s.
-Therefore, the clinical exams I will describe are sometimes done to exclude other disorders and to further implicate Parkinson’s.
+Along the way to the diagnosis of Parkinson’s, you may have to undergo several different kinds of examinations.
+These tests will help your physician(s) learn what is going on with your physiology and neurological network.
+Remember, there is neither a blood test nor a genetic marker evaluation to provide a diagnosis of Parkinson’s.
+Therefore, we perform these exams both to implicate Parkinson’s and to exclude other disorders.
 My Neurologist says the most helpful thing is the actual patient interview (History and Physical) since most people with Parkinson’s have a characteristic set of signs and symptoms.

-These posts (a series of 5 procedures) are purely descriptive/informational but they are important to describe because they can be kind of intimidating and nerve-racking to undergo (just in case any of these tests are suggested by your physician team).
-Let me be clear, I am not recommending any of these procedures for you (I’m a basic scientist not a physician).
-Interestingly, my Neurologist was involved only in the MRI and sleep study, which were done after my diagnosis of Parkinson’s.
+These posts (a series of 5 procedures) are mostly descriptive and informational.
+Still, they are essential to describe because they can be kind of intimidating and nerve-racking to undergo.
+I hope that by explaining these tests, you will be informed just in case your physician team suggests any of these tests).
+I am not recommending any of these procedures for you (I’m a basic scientist, not a physician).
+Interestingly, my Neurologist was involved only in the MRI and sleep studies, which were done after my diagnosis of Parkinson’s.
 The other procedures were done before my diagnosis as we (another group of very talented physicians) were trying to sort out what was wrong.
-These are the procedures:
+These are the procedures::

 Part 1 describes the Barium Swallow test;